micado-scale/micado-scale.github.io/docs/changelog/index.md

 #### Different Versioned Workers

-In previous versions of MiCADO, deployed worker nodes which did not match the Ubuntu version of the MiCADO Master would be unable to join the MiCADO cluster.
+In previous versions of MiCADO, deployed worker nodes which did not match the Ubuntu version of the MiCADO Control Plane would be unable to join the MiCADO cluster.
 This has now been resolved.

 ### Known Issues & Deprecations